 Narcissistic Personality Disorder: a mental condition in which people have an inflated sense of their own importance, a deep need for excessive attention and admiration, troubled relationships, and lack of empathy for others.

 Crybaby: one who cries and complains easily or often.

 Growing up, my parents were very clear with me, in more ways than one, that I’m accountable for every decision I make in life.
 I’m not owed anything, I’m not better than anyone, and I have to work hard just like everyone else to stay afloat.
 That mentality does not permeate the minds of many here in the Western world.
 Some would call these people liberals, others SJWs (Social Justice Warriors), but I call them narcissistic crybabies.

-A narcissistic crybaby is someone who complains about problems they’re not invested in fixing but still want all of the empathy, sympathy, and respect in the world.
-They go on campaigns discussing their plight, just to be seen or heard, but when it’s time to take individual accountability, they have a tantrum.
+A narcissistic crybaby is someone who complains about problems that they’re not invested in fixing but will still want all of the empathy, sympathy, and respect in the world.
+They go on campaigns discussing their plight just to be seen or heard, but when it’s time to take individual accountability, they have a tantrum.
 And this just doesn’t apply to social/political issues.
 Many of them refuse to correct everyday behaviors.